BPCI-Robotics/notebook-24-25/notebook.md

 * {{TODO}}

-# Hawk 1A
+# Eye of Rah
-Hawk 1A is a robot on an aluminium drivetrain.
-It has four 600 RPM motors and is geared down to a speed of 360 RPM on 3.25" wheels.
+Eye of Rah is a robot on an aluminium drivetrain.
+It has six 600 RPM motors and is geared down to a speed of 360 RPM on 3.25" wheels.
+We are building this robot for the February qualifiers.
+We want it the best we can, of course, but we are always limited on time, so we are not being as ambitious as we would usually be.

-Hawk 1A's drivetrain is more traditional, valuing speed over torque, as VEX motors have a pretty high torque anyway.
+We want to make this the robot which shows how much we learned.
+Our previous robots were really simple, but now that we have access to more advanced parts, we hope to build a more advanced and capable robot.

 ## Design process

 ### Four motors vs. six motors
-This was a pretty big debate, and one that we have had before.
-Obviously, having 1.5x more torque on the drivetrain is good.
-There are other benefits too.

-**Benefits of 6 motors**

-* Other teams' robots are less able to push the robot around, which helps in offensive/defensive situations like putting a stake in the positive corner.

-* The motors will generally heat up less.
-As long as the acceleration is limited to a reasonable amount, the motors will not overheat every single time we compete.
-After all, power consumption is proportional to torque, not to angular velocity.
-The load is distributed over more motors, so it allows less time between rounds.

-* One can make the robot faster without sacrificing too much acceleration.
-Acceleration, as we realized, should be sacrificed anyway.

-* {{TODO}}
+There was always resistance against having six motors on the robot, with the main argument being that we would only have two motor slots left for subsystems.
+At the time, we did not really have pneumatics, and we didn't have 5.5 W half motors.
+Our final decision was to use six motors on the drivetrain.
+Here's why:

+* Less likely to overheat: When there are six motors, the load is spread across them, and each one has to give less torque overall.

+* Everyone else uses it: The torque afforded by six motors allows one to have a much faster drivetrain, while still having good acceleration, handling, and pushing power.

 ### CAD

 ## Programming

-### Mistakes made
+### LemLib
+The programmers on the team did some research on control systems for the robot, and now we understand them.
+It would be a good project to implement them, but we understand our constraints (small team, few hours).
+So we wanted a sort of all-in-one solution for PID and path-following.
+PROS seemingly insists upon OkapiLib, though in the latest versions of PROS it is not supported.
+LemLib looked promising, as it was feature-rich and supported.
+LemLib makes it trivial to configure PID and controller